Does Insurance Cover Drug & Alcohol Rehab?

 - MyBlue Health HMOSM Provider Network

-Greenhouse is not also INN with Aetna Marketplace Plans and Molina Marketplace Plans.
+Greenhouse is now also INN with Aetna Marketplace Plans and Molina Marketplace Plans.
 Even if your coverage is out-of-network, like Ambetter Insurance, you still may be partially covered at GreenHouse.
 Check your benefits below to see what your plan covers.

-Since the Affordable Care Act (ACA) and mental health and substance use treatment parity laws, most plans are mandated to cover mental health and addiction treatment must be covered to the same extent that other medical or surgical treatments are covered.2 However, in order to receive coverage, treatment will have to be deemed medically necessary by a licensed healthcare practitioner.
+Due to the Affordable Care Act (ACA) and mental health and substance use treatment parity laws, most plans are mandated to cover mental health and addiction treatment to the same extent that other medical or surgical treatments are covered.2 However, in order to receive coverage, treatment will have to be deemed medically necessary by a licensed healthcare practitioner.